Dissimulate/czar/README.md

 /* 2.
 Initialise czar with your express instance. */
 const cms = new CMS(app)

-/*
-   3. Call start() with your configuration, it must be an array containing sections.
+/* 3.
+Call start() with your configuration, it must be an array containing sections.

-      The following example is enough to creat and edit simple blog posts.
+      The following example is enough to create and edit simple blog posts.
 */
 cms.start([
   {